MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/troubleshoot-field-service-solution-health.md

 ### What it checks

-Checks if agreement booking setup record owners have the required privileges to create work orders.
+This rule checks if agreement booking setup record owners have the required privileges to create work orders.

 ### Why it fails

-If agreement booking setup owners don’t have the following privilege.
+This rule fails if agreement booking setup owners don’t have the following privilege:

 `1.prvCreatemsdyn_workorder`

 ### How to fix

-Assign the above privileges to respective agreement booking setup record owners.
+Assign the privilege to each agreement booking setup record owner.

 ## Privilege check for Agreement Invoice Setup owners